eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 Once a subscriber is subscribed to some topic, it is able to receive data of the type tied to this topic.
-In the untyped case this is raw memory and the user must take care that it is interpreted in a way that is compatible to the data that was actually send.
+In the untyped case this is raw memory and the user must take care that it is interpreted in a way that is compatible to the data that was actually sent.

 When multiple publishers have offered the same topic the subscriber will receive the data of all of them (but in indeterminate order between different publishers).